Strategy11/formidable-forms/readme.txt

 Want to unlock the full power? <a href="https://formidableforms.com/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">Upgrade to our Pro version</a> to get all the features for smart contact forms and full web applications.

-= Credits =
+= Form Plugin Credits =
 This form builder plugin is created by Steve and Steph Wells along with our amazing Formidable Forms Team.

 Formidable Forms is now part of the <a href="https://www.wpbeginner.com/">WPBeginner</a> accelerator, and <a href="https://syedbalkhi.com/">Syed Balkhi</a> is an Advisor in our company.

 == Installation ==
-1. Go to your Plugins -> Add New page in your WP admin area
+1. Go to the Plugins -> 'Add New' page in your WP admin area
 2. Search for 'Formidable'
 3. Click the 'Install Now' button
 4. Activate the plugin through the 'Plugins' menu
 5. Go to the Formidable Forms menu
-6. Click the 'Add New' button to go to the form generator page and create a new contact form, email form, or advanced form
+6. Click the 'Add New' button to go to the form generator page and create a new contact form, email form, registration form, or advanced form
-7. Insert your newly created contact form, quiz, survey, registration form, or advanced form on a page, post, or widget using a shortcode [formidable id=x], Alternatively use `<?php echo FrmFormsController::show_form(2, $key = '', $title=true, $description=true); ?>` to add a contact form in a page template
+7. Insert your newly created contact form, quiz, survey, registration form, or advanced form on a Contact Us page, post, or widget using a shortcode [formidable id=x], Alternatively use `<?php echo FrmFormsController::show_form(2, $key = '', $title=true, $description=true); ?>` to add a contact form in a contact page template

 == Screenshots ==
 1. Build professional WP contact forms without any code.
-2. Form builder plugin page for creating contact forms, surveys, registration forms, quote forms, payment forms, calculator forms, and many more.
+2. Form builder plugin page for creating a contact form, survey, registration form, quote form, payment form, calculator form, quiz form, and many more.
-3. Field Options and CSS Layout Classes in the form creator
+3. Field Options and CSS Layout Classes on the form creator page
 4. Field Options for checkbox fields in the form maker
-5. View, create, edit, and delete entries on the back end from a contact form, employment application form, to do list, and more.
+5. View, create, edit, and delete entries on the back end from a contact form, employment application form, to do list, order form, and more.
 6. Add a WordPress contact form into your sidebar with a widget

 == Frequently Asked Questions ==